ikatun/chr-node/readme.md

 ## Example

-Here's an example of using chromenode to run a simple script that logs "Hello, World!" to the console:
+Here's an example of using chromenode to run a simple script that `fetch()`es my github profile info:

 Just a regular node script which uses fetch (runme.js)
 ```